adminblackjack/A-Research-on-the-Abnormal-Fluctuation-of-Stock-Price/README.md

 To be frank, I am not sure whether or not I can do it well because this research topic is so hard, complex and time-consuming, and I barely know anything about Machine Learning or Finance.
 However, I am still determined to complete this task.

-I will not put all my code in this repository because I do not want anyone who is researching on the similar topic to copy my achievements, WHICH IS I AM UNWILLING TO SEE!
+I will not put all my code in this repository because I do not want anyone who is researching on the similar topic to copy my achievements, WHICH IS WHAT I AM UNWILLING TO SEE!
 What I am planning to do is just record the key parts.
 Correspondingly, there is no limit on reading or copying anything I upload to this repository.

 Best wishes!